-- In the first instance, please make an appointment to meet with your child's class teacher as this will be the person who knows your child best in school. - If this does not resolve things, please contact the SENDCo.
-The SENDCo will make the Principal aware of any involvement at this stage. - If you are still unhappy with the outcome, please refer to the school's complaints policy which can be found on the school website.
+- In the first instance, please make an appointment to meet with your child's class teacher as this will be the person who knows your child best in school. - If further concerns arise, please contact the SENDCo.
+The SENDCo will make the Principal aware of any involvement at this stage.